CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

 VMware requires VLAN per each type of traffic (storage, vSAN, vMorion, Overlay (TEP), etc.).
-Our use-case's focus is only on the overlay VM - underlay BM traffic and switches configuireation for it.
+Our use-case's focus is only on the overlay VM - underlay BM traffic and switches configuration for it.

 {{%/notice %}}